Haghrah/Signals-and-Systems/index.md

 ## Signals and Systems with Python and Octave

-In this page, I will present some examples concerning the signals and systems course.
-The examples are in Python and Octave languages.
-Also, there will be a little description about each example.
+On this page, I will provide some examples concerning the signals and systems course.
+These examples are in Python and Octave languages.
+Also, there will be some descriptions for each of them.

 ### Sampling